 Step 1.
 PEvGen

-The Evidence Generation initiative helped affiliated agencies to develop the skills and resources needed to create a better evidence base.
-The first step in the process was to determine whether the agency already possessed some of the key skills and resources.
-The EvGen team conducted this assessment with a tool developed by John Jay, called the PEvGen, or “Protocol for Evidence Generation.”
+The Evidence Generation initiative helps affiliated agencies develop the skills and resources to create a better evidence base.
+The first step in the process is to determine whether an agency already possesses key skills and resources.
+The team conducts this assessment with a tool developed by JohnJayREC, called the PEvGen, or “Protocol for Evidence Generation.”

 Step 2.
 Documentation of Routine Practices

 - Forming a clear understanding of how the program or practice model works.
-In other words, what actually happens on a day-to-day basis?
+In other words, what happens on a day-to-day basis?

 - Helping staff to discover whether agency practices are different from stated routines and engaging the agency with more practical knowledge.

-The documentation of routine practices played an important role in guiding subsequent activities.
+The documentation of routine practices plays an important role in guiding subsequent activities.
 Documenting routine practices can reveal the sort of problems that would undermine an actual collaboration between the agency and a team of outside researchers.

 Step 3.
 Theory of Change

-A properly developed theory of change should guide a program’s daily activities and it should provide a clear framework for evaluation.
-This includes the development of data collection routines and measures that should demonstrate the effectiveness of a program’s intervention.
+A theory of change, sometimes called a program theory, is a set of testable propositions about how a program is supposed to affect a set of conditions or behaviors.
+A theory of change describes the process by which change is produced, articulating how and why a set of activities is expected to affect participants.
+A properly developed theory of change should guide a program’s daily activities and provide a clear framework for evaluation.
+A useful theory includes the development of data collection routines and suggests measures that may demonstrate the effectiveness of an intervention.
 With an appropriate theory of change, an evaluation project is more likely to measure program components in a way that leads to strong conclusions about cause and effect.

 Four basic steps can be used to develop a theory of change: